mlflow/mlflow/docs/source/model-registry.rst

 Model aliases and tags help you organize and manage models in the MLflow Model Registry.

 Model aliases allow you to assign a mutable, named reference to a particular version of a registered model.
 You can use aliases to indicate the deployment status of a model version.
-For example, you could allocate a ``champion`` alias to the model version currently in production and target this alias in workloads that use the production model.
+For example, you could assign a ``champion`` alias to the model version currently in production and target this alias in workloads that use the production model.
 You can then update the production model by reassigning the ``champion`` alias to a different model version.

 Tags are key-value pairs that you associate with registered models and model versions, allowing you to label and categorize them by function or status.
 For example, you could apply a tag with key ``"task"`` and value ``"question-answering"`` (displayed in the UI as ``task:question-answering``) to registered models intended for question answering tasks.
 At the model version level, you could tag versions undergoing pre-deployment validation with ``validation_status:pending`` and those cleared for deployment with ``validation_status:approved``.